 Talent Acquisition

 Skills are the secret sauce to any human resources or hiring manager’s success.
-Skills give us a granular look at what people can actually do, not just what we think they can do based on the program they completed.
-Sourcing talent using skills is critical for companies who want to find the right people for the job – not just the people with the “right” job title.
+Skills provide a granular look at what people can do, not just what we assume they can do based on the program they completed.
+Skills-based hiring helps companies find the right people for the job – not just the people with the “right” job title.

 Optimizing your recruiting process for the skills you need for a role allows you to market job postings that will attract the right person.
-Once you understand the critical skills you’re looking for, you can use them to take your search deeper and find out:
+Once you understand the critical skills you’re looking for, you can use them to take your search deeper and discover:

-Where the hotbeds for those skills are located (domestically and internationally)
+• Where can you find the hotbeds for those skills (domestically and internationally)

 Not only do these insights expedite finding talent, they increase the likelihood of finding qualified candidates.

-A comprehensive skill strategy is the future of HR and the time to adopt that strategy is now.
+A tailored skill strategy is the future of human resource management, and the time to adopt that strategy is now.

 2. Develop a university recruiting strategy

-If you’re looking to hire interns or recent graduates, it’s helpful to know which schools are producing the most (and best) talent for your industry.
+Knowing which schools produce the most and best talent for your industry helps when hiring interns or recent graduates.
 That way, you’re not wasting time and money recruiting at too many schools or worse, the wrong schools.

 Whether you’re searching for schools that produce the most talent in any given occupation, fulfilling diversity or veteran initiatives, or writing a job description, education data is the best way to get that information—and quickly.